jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

-I started writing code in Rust few months ago.
-I don't remember exactly why I started, but I soon realised it is a language of the future.
-Most of new languages focus mostly on syntax, Rust tries to solves problems that currently popular languages have and explore new ideas.
-I am using mostly C# at my work and I often wish I could use some of the features Rust have.
-I will try to present what features I miss in C# after programming in Rust for some time.

 # Option

 Rust uses `Option` to prevent `NullReferenceException` on runtime.
 Rust does not have `null`.
 Instead, you can express "lack of value" with an `Option` wrapper.
 It is so much easier to work with options than nulls.